-You could submit reports for the following project milestones on or before (as early as possible) the due dates.
+You could submit reports based on various project milestones on or before (as early as possible) the due dates.
 Each milestone report is due at 9:10 a.m. on its due date; the usual late submission policy applies.
+The milestones include project team creation, project proposal description, project progress report, project final report and project presentation.
+Please see course webpage for details.